chrisvasqm/mosh-html-css/README.md

 # Mastering HTML and CSS

-Demo project that is part of the Mastering HTML and CSS course series by Mosh Hamedani.
+Demo project that is part of the Ultimate HTML and CSS course series by Mosh Hamedani.

 ## Recommneded tools